ruizmr/resume-context-builder/hr_tools/hr_instructions.md

-# Instructions for HR Candidate Context Packaging
+# Instructions for Context Packaging

 Focus on candidate-relevant details: